• Skip to primary navigation

 Delete File Using Command Prompt

-Once the Command is executed properly, the File will be immediately force deleted and removed from your computer.
+Once the Command is executed properly, the File should be Force Deleted and removed from the computer.

 2. Delete Locked Folder Using Command Prompt